z-ferg/FinanceTracking/README.md

 The start of my habit bettering applications, a personal finance tracker.
 This application will allow me to view all accounts in 1 consolidated place to enforce better spending and budgeting habits.
 I will be able to set financial goals and it will guide me on where to shift certain funds around to achieve them.

+I also want to note some of the design is tailored towards my own financial setup (i.e. cards and institutions used)

 =======================TASK LIST=======================
 IN PROGRESS
 - Clean UI